jakelevi1996/musiclib/README.md

 - 2022 - Pinegrove - 11-11
 - 2022 - Psychedelic Porn Crumpets - Night Gnomes
 - 2022 - Youth Sector - Adult Contemporary
+- 2023 - Matthew Halsall - An Ever Changing View
+- 2023 - This Is The Kit - Careful Of Your Keepers
+- 2024 - D.C Cross - Glookies Guit
+- 2025 - Daniel Bachman - Where The Tide Ebbs And Flows

 ## Snarky Matthew

 - 2008 - Matthew Halsall - Sending My Love (Special Edition)
 - 2009 - Matthew Halsall - Colour Yes (Special Edition)
 - 2010 - Snarky Puppy - Tell Your Friends
+- 2012 - Matthew Halsall - Fletcher Moss Park
 - 2014 - Snarky Puppy - We Like It Here
 - 2015 - Snarky Puppy & Metropole Orkest - Sylva
+- 2023 - Matthew Halsall - An Ever Changing View

 ## This is the pine club